influxdata/telegraf/plugins/processors/defaults/README.md

 1. The field is nil on the incoming metric
 1. The field is not nil, but its value is an empty string.
-1. The field is not nil, but it's value is a string of one or more empty spaces.
+1. The field is not nil, but its value is a string of one or more empty spaces.

 ### Configuration
 ```toml